kishorek03/Academy-Frontend/README.md

-# User Registration and Login Application - Frontend Repository
+# Academy Membership User Registration and Login Application - Frontend Repository

 Welcome to the frontend repository of the **User Registration and Login Application** developed for **TT Academy**.
 This application offers a seamless registration and login experience, tailored for real-time use by participants with roles such as **Player** and **Parent**.
 The frontend is built using **React.js**, integrated with RESTful APIs to facilitate real-time operations.